Safety and victim services

 • A judge can order a violent person to stay away from you.
 Depending on your situation, you can ask the court for a protection order,…

-• The Community Justice and Policing Division offers services to victims that can assist you in dealing with the emotional and physical consequences of crime, and…
+• The Community Justice Division offers services to victims that can assist you in dealing with the emotional and physical consequences of crime, and the associated…

 Contact the Department of Justice